ravi9/openvino-wiki/GPUPluginDebugUtils.md

 # GPU plugin debug utils

 This document is a list of useful debug features / tricks that might be used to find root cause of performance / functional issues.
-Some of them are available by default, but some others might require plugin recompilation
+Some of them are available by default, but some others might require plugin recompilation.

-For CPU dump, see [Blob dumping](https://github.com/openvinotoolkit/openvino/blob/master/src/plugins/intel_cpu/src/docs/blob_dumping.md)

 ## Debug Config
 `Debug_config` is an infra structure that contains number of easy-to-use debugging features.
 It has various control parameters.
 You can check list of parameters from the source code `cldnn::debug_configuration`.